xFalls/Image-Manager/README.md

   - F11: Toggle fullscreen
   - TAB: Shift mode between View, Explore, and Sort
   - Z: Undo move
+  - F2: Rename file
+  - F3: Quickly adds a preconfigured text in front of the name of the file
+  - F4: Removes the preconfigured text

 In view mode: